Prodigy-Hacking/ProdigyMathGameHacking/README.md

 This was not a simple code like most things here it was a script that I ([RubberDuck55](https://github.com/RubberDuck55)) worked very hard on.
 This would not be such a big deal if they contacted us or gave credit.
 Please do not steal from anyone anywhere.
 Also please do not spread hate for this person or anyone.

+#### Notice: We are NOT trying to ruin Prodigy Math Game.

+This may look like we're trying to ruin the game, but we're helping make it better.
+By finding exploits, we help the developers find that there is an exploit, and the developers fix it, overall helping the game.
+Anyone who claims that we are 'malicious' or 'ruining the game', are wrong.
+Please don't spread misinformation.

 ## We have surpassed 100k views and over 4.5k unique viewers!

 Thank all of you for making this happen.